ltaulell/zfs_toolbox/README.md

 ## VirtualEnv

-As of Debian 12 'Bookworm', you need a virtual python environment.
+As of Debian 12 'Bookworm', you need a virtual python environment:

 ### Maximum Debian